radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 ![image alt text](assets/image_0.png)

 The latest versions of Revit (2017/2018) use .NET Framework 4.6 (4.6.1 or 4.6.2), so if you are targeting a version prior to 2017, [change it accordingly](https://knowledge.autodesk.com/search-result/caas/CloudHelp/cloudhelp/2016/ENU/Revit-API/files/GUID-FEF0ED40-8658-4C69-934D-7F83FB5D5B63-htm.html).
-I used `DynamoWorkshop.ZeroTouch` as Project Name and `DynamoWorkshop` as Solution Name (a solution can contain multiple projects).
+I used `ZeroTouch` as Project Name and `DynamoWorkshop` as Solution Name (a solution can contain multiple projects).

 ![image alt text](assets/image_1.png)